-We’ll introduce you to Reykjavík with a local tour guide.
-See the famous Hallgrímskirkja church or just explore a city that manages to mix stylish Nordic confidence with intimate Icelandic friendliness.
+See the famous Hallgrímskirkja church or just explore Reykjavik, a city that manages to mix stylish Nordic confidence with intimate Icelandic friendliness.
 By night, escape the bright lights and join a trip deep into the surrounding countryside to see the Northern Lights.

 Arrive at Keflavík airport and transfer to Reykjavík for four nights.
 Evenings on this short break are free to dine at leisure.
 Perhaps splash out on a gourmet experience at Kopar Restaurant or grab a hotdog with sweet mustard and crunchy onions from the famous Baejarins Beztu cabin.

 Spend the morning exploring the shops, galleries and cafés of Reykjavík at leisure before an excursion to the famous Blue Lagoon.
 Relax in the healing geothermal waters and apply the rejuvenating white silica mud to face and body.
 After dark, head out on a Northern Lights coach tour to search for the aurora away from the bright lights of the city.
 (B)

 Spend this day at leisure in the lively Icelandic capital Reykjavik.
 Speak to one of our Iceland specialists for recommendations including a whale watching trip or a city tour of Reykjavik.
 (B)